 He is also an occasional guest lecturer at the Yale School of Management and sits on the Advisory Board for that school’s Center for International Finance.
-Those hoping to learn more about wealth management should check back often for the latest blogs about Monty Cerf.

 Before reading blog posts from Mr. Cerf, readers must understand his background.
 Monty Cerf received his bachelor’s degree, magna cum laude, from Cornell University in 1979, where he majored in Government.
 Then, after service in the Peace Corps in Africa, Cerf sought and received a Masters in Science degree from the London School of Economics.
 Cerf then attended the Yale University School of Management, where he received his MBA in finance.
 After graduation, Mr. Cerf worked in Investment Banking for JPMorgan for over seventeen years.

 While working at JPMorgan, Cerf gained expert knowledge of the US, European, and Latin American capital markets and developed expertise in fixed income, derivatives, and equity capital markets, both private and public.
 After leaving JPMorgan, Monty Cerf would go on to work as Senior Managing Director of Investment Banking at Bear Sterns, Inc., and later as Managing Director of Wealth and Investment Management at Barclays.